"Smart writing, appealing songs, and touching performances." –Variety

 "...songs that not only move the spirit, but will have you tapping your toes" –Scarsdale Inquirer

 Thom Rivers, a young doctor, returns home to Saint Heaven, Kentucky, for his father's funeral.
 Confronted by unhappy memories – and strong pressure to follow in his beloved father's footsteps – Thom is determined to forget the pain of his past, settle Daddy's affairs, and head back north.
-But his plans change when he falls in love with a black preacher show speaks in tongues.
+But his plans change when he falls in love with a black preacher who speaks in tongues.
 Believing her to be suffering from epilepsy, he attempts to treat her, sparking a chain of events that affect their lives and all those who live in Saint Heaven.
-A contemporary county, gospel, and R&B score propels this intimate and inspiring love story.
+A contemporary country, gospel, and R&B score propels this intimate and inspiring love story.

 book Martin Casella • Music & Lyrics Keith Dale Gordon

 Love Me Like You Mean It Darren Ritchie